 Ingo Money formerly known as Chexar Networks, is a leader in check decisioning and guaranteed funding for any type and size of check.
-Ingo Money has provided these services for over 12 years in company owned locations and now at thousands of bank and has solutions deployed in almost 5,000 bank and AFS locations, almost 1,000 ATMs , Kiosk locations and mobile devices around the nation.
+Ingo Money has provided these services for more than 12 years in company owned locations and now at thousands of bank.
+They have provided solutions for 5,000 bank and AFS locations, almost 1,000 ATMs , kiosk locations and mobile devices around the nation.
 Some of the largest banks and non-bank financial services companies in the country rely on Ingo Money to manage and guarantee the risk for them.
-The App is currently downloaded 10,000-50,000 times from App store.
+The app is currently downloaded 10,000-50,000 times from the app store.

 This a video giving you an overview of Ingo Money’s Platform:

 Ingo – The Good Funds Network is also the first mobile remote deposit network for prepaid cards that gives consumers access to money in minutes from any type of check from a mobile phone.
 Consumers can now download a mobile application, enroll with Ingo, load their eligible cards into the wallet, and push any approved check to their cards in days for free or in minutes for a fee.
 One minute it’s a check, a few minutes later it can be money on your prepaid card.